-Aberrant Sacrum connected with the Oblique Pelvis. --Dr. Allen Thomson, F.R.S., showed a number of sacra exemplifying the irregularity which he regarded as the cause of oblique pelvis.
-He referred to similar developmental irregularities occurring in the lower animals, and exhibited one specimennamely, the skeleton of a wombat--where the irregularity was one-sided, as is the common cause of the oblique pelvis in the human subject.
+Aberrant Sacrum connected with the Oblique Pelvis. - Dr. Allen Thomson, F.R.S., showed a number of sacra exemplifying the important property of the control fying the irregularity which he regarded as the cause of oblique pelvis.
+He referred to similar developmental irregularities occurring in the lower animals, and exhibited one specimennamely, the skeleton of a wombat-where the irregularity was one-sided, as is the common cause of the oblique pelvis in the human subject.